 At the completion of the program, students are expected to:

-- converse for 5-to-10 minutes on everyday topics (introductions, self-care, home, family, daily activities, interests, and simple stories).
+- converse for 5 to 10 minutes on everyday topics such as introductions, self-care, home, family, daily activities, schedules, interests, and simple stories.

-- choose conceptually accurate basic-to-intermediate ASL vocabulary, including classifiers and idioms, spatialization, directional verbs, and role shifting to convey their ideas.
+- employ conceptually accurate intermediate ASL vocabulary, including classifiers and idioms, spatialization, directional verbs, and role shifting to convey their thoughts.

 - articulate signs on the hands, face, and body.

-- use ASL syntax to structure signs into a variety of ASL sentence types.
+- demonstrate a variety of ASL sentence types.

-- employ the standard terminology of ASL linguistics to discuss and explain ASL signs and syntax.
+- employ the standard terminology of ASL linguistics to discuss and explain ASL signs, morphology, semantics, and syntax.

 |DCS 104||American Sign Language I (MOTR LANG 105)||4|